-Jesus dies on the cross The head of Jesus falls to one side as Jesus lets go into death with the trust in which he had lived.
+Twelfth station Jesus dies on the cross

+The head of Jesus falls to one side as Jesus lets go into death with the trust in which he had lived.
 His mother and John the beloved disciple touch his body with infinite tenderness.
-(Short silence) St Mark, the earliest of the Gospels, tells us that Jesus gave a great cry and died.
+(Short silence) St Mark, the earliest of the Gospels, tells us that Jesus called out 'My God, my God why have you forsaken me?' the opening words of Psalm 22, which he may have been reciting in full.
+Then Mark records that gave a great cry and died.
 St John lets us know the content of that cry.
-"Tetelestai", in Greek, "It is finished", "It is accomplished".
+"Tetelestai", in Greek, "It is finished" or "It is accomplished".
 Jesus knew that his purpose was to do the will of his heavenly father.
 In the Garden of Gethsemane his natural will to live had battled against the knowledge that this meant he had to go on to almost inevitable death.
 "Nevertheless, not my will but thine be done", he had prayed.
-Now that will had been done, the Father's good purpose accomplished.
+Now that will had been done, the Father's good purpose had been accomplished.
 St Luke gives us some different words, but ones whose essential meaning was the same.
 He records Jesus saying "Father, into thy hands I commit my spirit" just before he died.
-He had trusted in life and now he trusted in and through death.
-These words from psalm 31 were the words Jewish children were taught to say going to sleep, words no doubt Mary had taught to the young Jesus.
-Now he says them for last time as he goes into the darkness of death
+He had trusted God in life and now he trusted him in and through death.
+These words from Psalm 31 were the words Jewish children were taught to say going to sleep, words no doubt Mary had taught to the young Jesus.
+Now he says them for last time as he goes into the darkness of death.
+'Father, into thy hands I commit my spirit'.